Skip to main content

 Tracking enquiry submissions and understanding what works

-For online enquiries we implemented a simple, reliable tracking approach:
+For online enquiries, our preference is to encourage form submissions, and we implemented a simple, reliable tracking approach for ATEC Electrics:

 • Each form submission captures the exact URL the user converted on